hamidgasmi/training.computerscience.cloud.aws/README.md

 - A node is placed in each AZ the ELB is active in
 - ELB DNS record automatically points at each of the individual ELB nodes
+- Each node gets:
-- Each node gets 1/N of the traffic (N the number of nodes)
+	- 1/N of the traffic (N the number of nodes)
+	- a Private IP @ in case of an internal only LB and an internet facing LB
+	- a Public IP @ in case of an internet facing LB

 </details>